KieferN/SUBSCALE_GPU/README.md

 Check the releases if a compiled version of the application is needed.

 ## Configuration
 When the application is started, the path to a config file has to be passed as a command line argument.
 The config file allows the user to specify various parameters for the application.
-The folder `configs` contains an example.
+The file `config.json` is an example for a config file.

 A parameter that currently can't be altered inside of a config file, is the maximum size of files that are read or written from/to system memory.
 This is set to 50MB, however if the use of larger files is required, the size can be increased inside of the class `CsvDataHandler`.